Learn-Swift-Boston/10-19-16Meetup3/README.md

 Make a Collection View Controller Cell. `File -> New -> File -> Cocoa Touch Class` and make your file a subclass of UICollectionViewCell (check the XIB box).
+Register the nib with the collection view, add an image to your custom cell, and make sure you have all the identifiers set right.

 The steps to making this project: